tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Shared Pointer
 ###How It's Managed
 Unlike the scoped pointer, the shared pointer is not deleted when an instance of the pointer goes out of scope.
 Why?
 Say you have a class which contains a pointer as a member variable.
 In another function you create several objects of this class, all of which need access to that pointer.
 If it were to delete when one of the instances of the object goes out of scope, your other objects would have no pointer to use, causing a problem!
-The scoped pointer will be deleted when when no object no longer owns it.
+The scoped pointer will be deleted when no object no longer owns it.

 ###General Rules:
 There are a few rules that go along with the shared pointer.